Distributional Regression

 Code: Architecture

-The following code resembles the architecture of the architecture of the gamma MDN from the previous slide.
+The following code implements the gamma MDN from the previous slide.

 # Ensure reproducibility